How to Submit a Contribution to the Modern Law Review

 If you are having difficulties, please contact: email@example.com

 There are four sections to the main review: Articles, Legislation and Reports, Case Notes and Book Reviews, including review articles.
 Each section has a separate Editorial Team.
 All submissions should be set in the Modern Law Review’s House Style, which can be downloaded through the link on the right.

-Additionally there is the online only MLR Forum.
-The forum invites submissions in response or reply to articles or comments published in the Review or short pieces on current cases or developments which are linked to topics discussed in the Review.
+Additionally, there is the online-only MLR Forum.
+The forum invites submissions in response or reply to articles or comments published in the Review.
 The MLR Forum Style Guide has full details of the Forum and how to make a submission.